Continuous Improvement Plans

 Improvement Indicators.
 Information on pages 101 – 105 lists and

-provides context for the 2 formerly-required school library indicators.
+provides context for the two formerly-required school library indicators.

-addition, it could be helpful for districts to know how a strong school library
+addition, it could be helpful for districts to refer to the Oregon Association of School Libraries' Strong School Library Rubric and to know how a strong school library

 program is defined in the Oregon Administrative Rule for CIPs: